Ready to build better conversations?

 Keeping your sales team motivated

-Contests.
 Sales professionals are competitive by nature.
-Internal contests provide sales reps with a short term goal which compliments their long term ones (ex. raises, promotions, etc.).
+Internal contests provide sales reps with a short-term goal which compliments their long-term ones (e.g. raises, promotions, etc.).

-Even better is when these contests promote camaraderie across your team.
-Tip: Start by creating small groups pairing experienced and new sales professionals.
-Give each team member an individual target, as well as shared goal.
-The winner is the team that generates the most qualified leads in a month, and the reward should be something worthy that even promotes sales productivity. (ex.
-Each member gets a $100 gift card to a local coffee shop.)
+Even better is when those contests promote camaraderie across your team.
+Tip: start by creating small groups pairing experienced and new sales professionals.
+Give each team member an individual target, as well as a shared goal.
+The winner is the team that generates the most qualified leads in a month, and the reward should be something worthy that even promotes sales productivity. (e.g. each member gets a $100 gift card to a local coffee shop.)

-Fair Compensation.
-Sales, when you get down to it, is about money.
-If your team doesn’t feel they’re being compensated fairly, you’ll have a hard time convincing them to stay with the organization — let alone do their best work.
+Salespeople have the potential to earn a high income.
+If your team doesn't feel they're being compensated fairly, you'll have a hard time convincing them to stay with the organization — let alone do their best work.

 Fair sales commission will vary according to location, industry, and deal dynamics.
-To get a good idea of sales industry standards, you can do online salary research, but the best way is to reach out to your close industry contacts (preferably at successful sales-oriented companies) and get a candid idea of how they structure their pay models.
+To get a good idea of sales industry standards, you can do a salary research online.
+But the best way is to reach out to your close industry contacts (preferably at successful sales-oriented companies) and get a candid idea of how they structure their pay models.

-Team Offsites and Outings.
-Sometimes, a change of scenery will helps sales reps regain momentum.
-These outings can take educational or celebratory forms, including:
+Sometimes, a change of scenery will help sales reps regain momentum.
+These outings can take educational or celebratory forms, such as:

 A trip to a local sales meetup or networking event